Carbonio Backup#

 Once that external storage has been set up, it is necessary to let Carbonio use the external storage.
 The procedure is slight different, depending if the new storage needs to be accessed from a newly installed server or if existing local backups must be migrated to the external storage.

-If there the backup has not been initialized on the server, an Administrator can configure the external storage by running
+If the backup has not been initialized on the server, an Administrator can configure the external storage by running

 zextras$ carbonio backup setBackupVolume type bucket_configuration_id VALUE [param VALUE[,VALUE]].